Application deadlines, all genres: 1 February, 1 April and 1 November

 The text must be published in book form and it is a requirement that the application be submitted before publication.

-All applications for translation subsidies (and where applicable, production subsidies) are assessed by NORLA’s two committees of experts: one committee for fiction and one committee for non-fiction.
+All applications for translation subsidies (and where applicable, production subsidies) are assessed by NORLA’s two expert committees: one committee for fiction and one committee for non-fiction.

-NORLA’s committees of experts can award subsidies for up to four applications per publisher per year, and publishers can apply for subsidies for a maximum of two books per application round.
+NORLA’s expert committees can award subsidies for up to four applications per publisher per year, and publishers can apply for subsidies for a maximum of two books per application round.